npackr/for-mqtt-dashboard/README.md

 # mqtt-data-dashboard

-A dashboard for manage and analytics data from MQTT servers
+A dashboard for managing and analytics data from MQTT servers

 ## Documents